Kavya612001/Student-CRUD-App/README.md

 # Student-CRUD-App
-A simple student app with all the CRUD operations
+A simple student app with all the CRUD operations using HTML, CSS and Spring Boot

 ## Requirements